Sky's The Limit for Setia Awan: Developing With A Purpose

-PETALING JAYA, Malaysia, April 6, 2021 /PRNewswire/ -- Setia Awan has been one of the crucial players that have directly contributed to the growth of two major hotspots in the state.
+PETALING JAYA, Malaysia, April 8, 2021 /PRNewswire/ -- Setia Awan has been one of the crucial players that have directly contributed to the growth of two major hotspots in Malaysia.
 In which, apart from Perak, the company's projects in Melaka, Negeri Sembilan, and their latest developments in Kuala Lumpur, are well sought after for their market-driven and innovative factors.

 On top of that, as one of the current leading property developers in Perak, Setia Awan has continued to further develop the areas by building multiple townships, hospitals, and commercial and retail buildings that have enabled both Sitiawan and Seri Manjung to bustle with economic activities and job opportunities.
 Within the last few years, Setia Awan has expanded its expertise in property development further to Melaka (Sri Melaka Residensi) and Negeri Sembilan (Kemayan Heights S2).